jorgecarleitao/public-contracts/docs/contracts_api/contract.rst

 .. class:: models.Contract

     A contract is a relationship between :doc:`entities <entity>` enrolled in the database.
-    Each contract has a set of contractors (who paid), and contracted, along with other information about it.
+    Each contract has a set of contractors (who paid), and contracted (who were paid), and relevant information about the contract.

-    All the fields of this model are retrieved from Base_ using the :doc:`crawler`.
+    All the fields of this model are retrieved from Base_.
 Except for :attr:`base_id` and :attr:`added_date`, all entries can be null if they don't exist in Base_.
 They are: